plusstorage/docs-s3/content/en/docs/tutorials/_index.md

 ---
 title: Tutorials
 description: >
-    Tutorials and guides for common use cases
+    Tutorials and guides for common use cases and configuration.
 weight: 30
 ---